 - Evaluate the effectiveness of interventions and service design/delivery

-We utilise a whole host of research techniques to support decision-making at the local level and have extensive experience of working with local government, NHS Trusts, PCTs, Strategic Health Authorities, voluntary agencies and their local partners.
+We utilise a whole host of research techniques to support decision-making at the local level and have extensive experience of working with local government, NHS Trusts, voluntary agencies and other health bodies.